 So you need to check the wording before exercising any break to avoid being stung by unintended consequences.
 If you are a tenant you should break as close as possible to a rent payment date or realise you may incur loss.
 Alternatively if you are a landlord you will not quibble if rent or other payments have been made in advance!

-If you want a professional opinion on the operation of the wording of your lease (or the drafting of a new one) please consult one of our expert Commercial Property solicitors at Bromley, Camberwell, Crystal Palace or Raynes Park.
+If you would like a professional opinion on the the wording of your lease (or the drafting of a new one) please give our Commercial Property team a call on 020 8768 6869 to discuss it.

 Catherine Spence is a Solicitor within our commercial property team based in our Crystal Palace office.
 She has worked for Amphlett Lissimore since 2013 and specialises in both commercial and residential property transaction and leases.

 Blog originally published in May 2016, revised and updated in June 2019.